-The Loan Agreement (and Security Agreement) and related Trust Indenture to the Series 2009 Bonds (as amended November 1, 2013) also provides for, among other requirements, the maintenance of certain financial and operational covenants.
-Among those covenants is the maintenance of a minimum debt service coverage ratio, a days' cash on hand ratio, and marketing and occupancy targets.
-As of December 31, 2014, the Corporation was in compliance with the days' cash on hand, and the marketing and occupancy targets ratios.
-The minimum debt service coverage ratio was not applicable as the initial testing date had not been reached.
+The Loan Agreement (and Security Agreement) and related Trust Indenture to the Series 2009 Bonds (as amended November 1, 2013) also provides for, among other requirements, the maintenance of certain financial and operational covenants including a minimum debt service coverage ratio, a days' cash on hand ratio, and marketing and occupancy targets.
+During 2014 and as of December 31, 2014, the Corporation was in compliance with all applicable financial covenants.
+The debt service coverage ratio test was not applicable in 2014.